Shehab-dev14771/freecodecamp-projects/CSS/Basic-css/interactive-link/README.md

 ## Technologies Used

 - HTML5 for the page structure
-- CSS3 for styling links and elements
+- CSS3 for styling links and elemental

-## Folder Structure